JKorf/Bitfinex.Net/README.md

 |`AffiliateCode`|The affiliate code to use for requests|kCCe-CNBO

 ## Release notes
+* Version 4.0.1 - 13 Aug 2021
+    * Fix for OperationCancelledException being thrown when closing a socket from a .net framework project

 * Version 4.0.0 - 12 Aug 2021
 	* Release version with new CryptoExchange.Net version 4.0.0
 		* Multiple changes regarding logging and socket connection, see [CryptoExchange.Net release notes](https://github.com/JKorf/CryptoExchange.Net#release-notes)